CHRISTIAN FEDERATION OF MALAYSIA

-The Christian Federation of Malaysia (CFM) was formed on 6 February 1985 and was officially registered with the Registrar of Societies on 14 January 1986.
-This organisation fulfilled the aspirations of the local churches to have a national body whereby the united voice of Christians in Malaysia can be expressed on national issues and other matters pertaining to the Christian faith, especially in Malaysia.
+Formed on 6 February 1985, the Christian Federation of Malaysia (CFM) was registered with the Registrar of Societies on 14 January 1986.
+The formation of CFM fulfilled the aspirations of local churches in Malaysia for a national body to represent the Christian community so that the united voice of Christians in Malaysia on national issues and other matters that affect or are of interest to them, could be heard, especially in Malaysia.

-Together, based on the 2010 Census report, we represent more than 2.62 million Christians (9.2% of the Malaysian population).
-Of this number more than 60% of the Christian brothers and sisters are of the Bahasa Malaysia-speaking communities and are mainly in the states of Sabah, Sarawak and also in Peninsular Malaysia.
+Based on the 2010 Census report, CFM represents more than 2.62 million Christians (9.2%) within the Malaysian population.
+Of this number, more than 60% are Christian brothers and sisters from Bahasa Malaysia-speaking communities located mainly in the States of Sabah and Sarawak.

-CFM continues to have strong organisational links and relationships with the Sabah Council of Churches and the Association of Churches in Sarawak.
-Today, we can proudly say that CFM represents more than 95% of the Christian churches in Malaysia.
+With strong organisational links and relationships with the Sabah Council of Churches and the Association of Churches in Sarawak, CFM represents more than 95% of the Christian churches in Malaysia.

-In an effort to make this organisation assessible to the grassroots, in every state, there is a CFM State Liaison Committee that works tirelessly in fostering unity among Christians and engaging with the state authorities and others on issues affecting the Christian community.
-As an integral partner, CFM also collaborates with the Malaysian Consultative Council of Buddhism, Christianity, Hinduism, Sikhism and Taoism (MCCBCHST) at national and state level.
+So that CFM is accessible to the grassroots, a CFM State Liaison Committee works tirelessly in every State fostering unity among Christians and engaging with State authorities and others on issues affecting the Christian community.

 CFM also collaborates, as an integral partner, in the Malaysian Consultative Council of Buddhism, Christianity, Hinduism, Sikhism and Taoism at the national as well as the State level.

 Recognised as the official representative of Christians in Malaysia by the Federal and State governments, CFM is a constituent member of: